Using JSON data with Python

 print(json.dumps(new_user, default=obj_to_dict, indent=4, sort_keys=True))

-Now, if we want to decode (deserialiaze) a custom object, and create the correct object type, we need a function that does the opposite of convert_to_dict, since json.loads simply returns a dict:
+Now, if we want to decode (deserialiaze) a custom object, and create the correct object type, we need a function that does the inverse of obj_to_dict, since json.loads simply returns a dict:

 Code